sf-wdi-gaia/more-express-routes/readme.md

 Let's start with a simple **Express** application.

-* Inside your homework repo, make a directory and `index.js`
+* Inside your fork of this repo, make a directory and `index.js`

     ``` bash
     mkdir quick_example